Saint-Jean-Baptiste Day: The Fête nationale

-In Quebec, June 24 (Saint-Jean-Baptiste Day), or Provincial Holiday, is officially a paid statutory public holiday covered under the Act Respecting Labour Standards.
+In Quebec, June 24 is officially a paid statutory public holiday called the "National Holiday" under the Act Respecting Labour Standards.
 In 1977, an Order in Council by Lieutenant Governor Hugues Lapointe, on the advice of Premier René Lévesque, declared June 24 the provincial holiday in Quebec.

 The following year, the National Holiday Organizing Committee (Comité organisateur de la fête nationale) was created.
 The committee initially entrusted the organization of the events to the Société des festivals populaires du Québec.
-In 1984, on the occasion of the 150th anniversary of the SSJB, the organization of the celebrations was entrusted to the Mouvement national des Québécoises et des Québécois (MNQ).
+In 1984, on the occasion of the 150th anniversary of the SSJB, the organization of the celebrations was entrusted to the sovereigntist Mouvement national des Québécoises et des Québécois (MNQ).

 By making it a statutory holiday, the day became a holiday for all Quebecers rather than only those of French-Canadian or Catholic origins.
 Celebrations were gradually secularized, primarily due to actions taken by the MNQ, and June 23 and 24 became as they are now known.
 Many festivities take place on the night before the holiday proper.

 While the religious significance of the civic celebration is gone, the day remains popularly called la St-Jean-Baptiste or simply la St-Jean (notably by businesses), and is still observed in churches.

 In 2010 and 2011, Franco-Ontarian New Democratic MP Claude Gravelle introduced a private member's bill in the House of Commons to recognize Saint-Jean-Baptiste Day as a federal holiday in Canada.